- Dec 10, 2018

 The downside of these options is that everyone else knows about them too.

 Every brand-new gamer and their mother will be crawling all over these free music libraries.
 If you use the exact same music, you won’t have much of a chance of standing out.
-Instead, consider forking over a few dollars and subscribing to a stock music site like Soundstripe.
+Instead, consider subscribing to a stock music site like Soundstripe.

-For a small monthly or yearly subscription fee, you’ll gain unlimited access to our music library.
+With a single subscription, you’ll gain unlimited access to our music library.
 We offer a wide range of genres from top quality artists.

 Filter music by genre, instrumentation, or emotion to find the perfect sound for your personality, video type, or just your mood for the day.
 Fill up playlists with your favorite songs, so you always have awesome tunes to power your play.